contolini/make-it-pop/README.md

 Make It Pop
 ===========

-A Twitter visualization for the 2012 Brand New Conference after party in NYC
+A Twitter visualization for the 2012 Brand New Conference after party in NYC.